billwiliams/NLP/siamese_networks/README.md

 To determine the accuracy of the model, we will utilize the test set that was configured earlier.
 While in training we used only positive examples, the test data, Q1_test, Q2_test and y_test, is setup as pairs of questions, some of which are duplicates some are not.
 This routine will run all the test question pairs through the model, compute the cosine simlarity of each pair, threshold it and compare the result to  y_test - the correct response from the data set.
 The results are accumulated to produce an accuracy.

+###  <span style="color:blue"> On Siamese networks </span>

+Siamese networks are important and useful.
+Many times there are several questions that are already asked in quora, or other platforms and you can use Siamese networks to avoid question duplicates.